 What happens during the pre-trial conferences?

-At the pre-trial conference, you, your local DUI lawyer and the prosecutor will begin to discuss your case.
-This is a critical step in Michigan OWI proceedings because it gives you an opportunity to reduce your punishment or even get your case dismissed.
+At the pre-trial conference, you, your local DUI lawyer, and the prosecutor will begin to discuss your case.
+This stage is a crucial part of the OWI court process in Michigan, as it may present an opportunity to reduce charges, minimize penalties, or even have the case dismissed entirely.

 Note/Callout Box: You will only be granted a certain number of pre-trials.
 The number of pre-trials depends on the court.